NextCenturyCorporation/mcs-ingest/scorecard/README.md

 Some of these are mathematically vague;  for example, the space that the agent moves in is continous, so 'revisit' needs to have a particular distance.
 Below, we discuss the way to count them.

-## Revisiting parts of the Room
+#### Revisiting parts of the Room

 Algorithm:
 * Divide room (10m x 10m) into a grid of X size.
 Try 0.5 m
-* Count the number of times that the agent enters a grid square while facing in the same direction as a previous time they were in that grid square
+* Count the number of times that the agent enters a grid square while facing in the same direction (within 10 degrees) as a previous time they were in that grid square
 * If paths cross while facing in different directions, it does not count as a revist
 * If the actor rotates or does not move (PASS), it does not count
   * Note that this means that if the actor spins in a circle and then passes over that location in any direction later, it will count as a revist
-* Note:  if agent goes from point A to point B twice, this can result in many overlaps.
+* Note:  if agent travels from point A to point B twice, this can result in many overlaps.
   * They only count as one.
   * Implement this as only counting the first in a series of revisits.

-## Attempting to Open an UnOpenable object
+#### Attempting to Open an UnOpenable object

 This counts the number of times that the agent tried to open something and failed because it was something they were not supposed to be